roberli/lab1-network-aws/README.md

 * You have configured AWS CLI using `aws configure`
 * The role being used from CLI has the permissions required for resources being created by Terraform.
+* Create a Key name to access the EC2 instances after the build of infrastructure

 ## How can I deploy the stack?